SFR Logo

 SFR Logo 1994-1999

-The dominant red color of the background symbolized energy, assertiveness, and readiness for change.
+The dominant red background symbolized energy, assertiveness, and readiness for change.
 In the 1990s, this was a popular choice among brands looking to establish their presence in the market.
 Here, red emphasized the rapid development of telecommunications, the fast pace of innovation, and the company’s competitiveness.
 The white “SFR” letters created a sharp contrast, making the logo recognizable and visually simple to interpret.

-The font was characteristic of the 1990s—simple yet bold, without unnecessary embellishments.
+The font was characteristic of the 1990s, simple yet bold, without unnecessary embellishments.
 It symbolized reliability and straightforwardness.
 The brand’s focus on modernity and technological progress was easily reflected in the typography.

 1999 – 2008